 It’s a bit of an oversimplification, but new copyright policy in Canada wants to make sure streaming platforms are adequately representing – and paying for – Canadian content.

-members of Parliament said streaming platforms aren’t doing enough to support
+Earlier this month, members of Parliament said streaming platforms aren’t doing enough to support Canadian creators.

 Graham Henderson, president and CEO of Music Canada, pointed to a 20-year value gap issue.
 “As creative industries shifted with the advent of the internet, copyright policy and protections became outdated and ineffective,” according to the report.
 “Miranda Mulholland, artist and entrepreneur, aptly described “the biggest reason for (the value gap) is that the laws in place today reflect a time of home phones, of scrunchies, and of buying a CD at a music store instead of today’s world of streaming.”

 As a result, and the general consensus of the report, is that artists that had been able to make a life by making albums cannot do so anymore, because fewer albums are being sold and CanCon efforts aren’t cutting it anymore.
 Something has to change.

 Couple that with the tiny amount of money artists in general make from streaming and it’s a bad deal, one that enlarges the barrier to entry for musicians trying to support themselves with their art.

 “Canadian artists and creators play a central role in the creation of high-quality Canadian content,” the report continues.
 “Not only does it benefit Canadian consumers, it produces income for Canadian content creators and is an important sector of the Canadian economy.
 For all creative industries, the committee heard that changes are needed to create a functioning marketplace for the creation of Canadian content.”